I am an Australian woman who made the move from the city to the country. Our Dorpers have brought us so much joy.

 We bought our Dorpers for pets, and to breed since we had a ram!
 We did lots of research on keeping sheep.
 We read books, found information on the internet, spoke to the local vet, the animal produce store, visited local breeders of Dorpers and watched lots of YouTube videos.
 The YouTube videos were fantastic.
 I highly recommend Googling the internet and YouTube.
 We learnt how to vaccinate, drench, dock tails, tag ears, trim hooves and neuter the male lambs.
 We had never done anything like this before.
 We only ever had cats, dogs, budgies and cockatoo's as pets!

-Some Reasons Why I Feel Dorpers Better Than Other Sheep Breeds
+Why Dorpers Are Better Than Other Sheep Breeds

 - Very friendly if raised from young, making great pets (ewe's and wethers only)